RabbitSnore/deception_ei/reports/main_report.md

 ## Signal Detection Theory approach

 From the above analyses, we cannot safely assume that the increases in accuracy associated with EI and empathy are not due to changes in bias, rather than changes in discrimination.
-For that reason, I calculated signal detection indices for each receiver.
-Specifically, I examined d-prime (a measure of discrimination) and c (a measure of bias).
-For each index, I fit a series of linear regressions predicting the index, first adding the empathy subscales as predictors and then adding the EI subscales as predictors.
-I compared the models using an F-test, to select a preferred model.
+For that reason, we calculated signal detection indices for each receiver.
+Specifically, we examined d-prime (a measure of discrimination) and c (a measure of bias).
+For each index, we fit a series of linear regressions predicting the index, first adding the empathy subscales as predictors and then adding the EI subscales as predictors. we compared the models using an F-test, to select a preferred model.

 For d-prime, the model comparison suggested that the model adding the EI subscales significantly improved the fit.